 Stop using pie charts, they are evil!

 I hate pie charts.
 I mean, really hate them.

 Many people have criticized the pie chart.
 The most important critique is that we, humans, are good in comparing lengths and heights, but

 OK, I admit that the order of the categories matters quite a lot in the chart above.
 But alternatively, you can transform the pie charts into grouped bar charts, that will immediately show the difference:

 In general, pie charts should be avoided when a large number of items is considered.
 Simple pie charts displaying 2-3 categories or one category as opposed to the others may work just fine, but when displaying more data, it is better to choose a different chart type.
 Oracle hosted a different example some years back:

 Fortunately, there is some constructive criticism as well.
-Cole Nussbaumer of storytellingwithdata.com provides some good alternatives to pie charts and David Robinson of VarianceExplained.org does provides alternative charts specifically in R. On the same note, the below GIF funnily shows the steps in which pie charts can be improved:
+Cole Nussbaumer of storytellingwithdata.com provides some good alternatives to pie charts and David Robinson of VarianceExplained.org does provides alternative charts specifically in R. Datawrapper.de discusses when pie charts may come in handy and when they should definately not be used.
+Finally, the below GIF funnily shows the steps in which pie charts can be improved: